vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Note that the market settlement asset has nothing to do in particular with the asset used to pay out a reward for a market.
 That is, a participant might recieve rewards in the settlement asset of the market, in VEGA governance tokens, and in any number of other unrelated tokens (perhaps governance of "loyalty"/reward tokens issued by LPs or market creators, or stablecoins like DAI).

+Reward accounts are funded by setting up recurring transfers, which may be set to occur only once for a one off reward.
+These allow a reward type to be automatically funded on an ongoing basis from a pool of assets.
-Reward accounts can be individually funded by normal single transfers.
-They can also be funded on an ongoing (recurring) basis in groups, pro-rata by their relative total reward metrics for the given reward type.
-See [transfers](./0057-TRAN-transfers.md).
+Recurring transfers can target groups of markets, or all markets for a settlement asset, in which case the amount paid to each market is determined pro-rata by the markets' relative total reward metrics for the given reward type.
+See [transfers](./0057-TRAN-transfers.md) for more detail.

 Reward accounts and balances must be saved in [LNL checkpoints](./0073-LIMN-limited_network_life.md) to ensure all funds remain accounted for accross a restart.

 ## Reward distribution

-All rewards are paid out at the end of any epoch *after* [recurring transfers](0057-TRAN-Transfers.md) have been executed.
+All rewards are paid out at the end of each epoch *after* [recurring transfers](0057-TRAN-Transfers.md) have been executed.
-The entire reward account balance is paid out every epoch unless the total value of the metric over all parties is zero (there are no fractional payouts).
+The entire reward account balance is paid out every epoch unless the total value of the metric over all parties is zero, in which case the balance will also be zero anyway (there are no fractional payouts).
 There are no payout delays, rewards are paid out instantly at epoch end.

 Rewards will be distributed pro-rata by the party's reward metric value to all parties that have metric values `>0`.
-That is, if we have reward account balance `R` and parties `p_1 – p_n` with non-zero metrics on the market in question:
+Note that for the market creation reward, the metric is defined to either be `0` or `1`, which will lead to equal payments for each eligible market under the pro-rata calculation.
+If we have reward account balance `R` and parties `p_1 – p_n` with non-zero metrics `m_1 – m_n` on the market in question:

 ```
-[p_1,m_1]
-[p_2,m_2]
+[p_1, m_1]
+[p_2, m_2]
 ...
-[p_n,m_n]
+[p_n, m_n]
 ```

-Then calculate `M:= m_1+m_2+...+m_n` and transfer `R x m_i / M` to party `p_i` (for each `p_i`) at the end of the epoch.
+Then calculate `M := m_1 + m_2 + … + m_n` and transfer `R ✖️ m_i / M` to party `p_i` (for each `p_i`) at the end of the epoch.

-If `M = 0` (no-one incurred or received fees as specified by the metric type for a given *market scope*) then nothing is paid out of the reward account for that *market scope* and the balance rolls into next epoch.
+If `M=0` (no-one incurred or received fees as specified by the metric type for the given market) then no transfer will have been made to the reward account and therefore there are no rewards to pay out.
+The transfer will be retried the next epoch if it is still active.

 Rewards will be calculated using the [decimal precision of the settlement asset](0070-MKTD-market-decimal-places.md).